Strategy16 min read

 Phase 1: Foundation — Your First Four Weeks

-Starting around age 40, you can lose about 1% of muscle mass per year.
+At the start of your 40s, muscle loss becomes a problem.
+You can lose about 1% of muscle mass per year starting around age 40, and the U.S. Department of Health and Human Services recommends muscle-strengthening activities at least twice weekly to combat it (Stanford Medicine on healthy habits in your 40s and 50s).
 That is why your first month is not about chasing exhaustion.
 It is about rebuilding the habit of strength training.

 • Protein first: Build every meal around a clear protein source.